 Like binary source models in BAGLE, the simplest implementation of a PSBL model in BAGLE fixes the angular separation between the primary and secondary lens at all times.
 The two lenses are separated by an initial separation given in Equation~\ref{eqn:sep}.

 For binary lenses, $\tnot=t_{geom, 0, \sun}$ in static, linear and accelerated orbital approximations. $t_{geom, 0, \sun}$ represents the time of closest approach between the source and the geometric midpoint of the binary lenses.
-In the static approximation only, the angular separation between the primary and secondary lens is fixed at all times; both lenses move with the same proper motion vector.
+In the static approximation only, the angular separation between the primary and secondary lens is fixed at all times.